therepos/docusaurus/docs/about/index.md

-# About
+# Docusaurus

-This is a template to get a basic Docusaurus site up and running quickly.
-By default, it deploys via GitHub Actions to GitHub Pages.
+This is a template to deploy a basic Docusaurus site on GitHub Pages.

 ## GitHub Pages
-To get started:
+To get started, go to the [repository](https://github.com/therepos/template-docusaurus) and follow the steps below:

 1. Click the **Use this template** button (top-right).
 2. Choose **Create a new repository**.